How do I decide if an MFA is right for me?

 Can I talk with my mentor about career options and ask for his or her guidance?

 Certainly.
-You can ask the director and assistant director, too—they’re also published writers with lots of experience in the literary world.
+You can ask the director and associate director, too—they’re also published writers with lots of experience in the literary world.
 You’ll also find that alumni can be helpful in this regard.
 The Solstice Program offers elective sessions that often provide models and ideas for what we as writers can do in our communities/careers—ways to approach the publishing process, access to agents and editors, opportunities for teachers, and more.
 Students are also able to opt for an Applied Track Internship in the third semester, which will allow them to gain valuable job skills and contacts within their field of interest.